Omni Calculator logo

 • Nominal gains after tax — the value from point 2 after tax has been deducted.

-To go deeper into opportunity cost calculation, use the advanced mode, and follow the formulas below.
-The bold values are visible only in advanced mode.
+To explore opportunity cost calculation further, use the supplementary metrics and follow the formulas below.
+The bold values are the ones that are visible by enabling such supplementary metrics:

 • Nominal gains after tax = nominal opportunity cost − tax on capital gains